 - 1) The following must be reported to the IRB by the Investigator, and, except where noted, such reporting is due in ARIA no later than 10 days after the investigator's first knowledge of the event: - a.
-Deaths that are related to the research must be reported immediately upon Investigator notification (NOTE: A death due to a terminal condition of the research participant would be considered anticipated and not related to the research and therefore not reportable under this policy, UNLESS the research hastened the death.
+Deaths must be reported immediately upon Investigator notification (NOTE: A death due to a terminal condition of the research participant would be considered anticipated and not related to the research and therefore not reportable under this policy, UNLESS the research hastened the death.
 However, it would need to be accounted for at the time of the next continuing review.) - b.
-Any event that in the Investigator's opinion was Serious, Unexpected and Related to the research regardless of whether participant is on or off study (Note: This would include any Unanticipated adverse device effects and both on-site and off-site adverse events that are serious, unexpected and related.) - c.
-Any event that required prompt reporting, according to the protocol, to the Sponsor or to the FDA - d.
+Any event that in the Investigator's opinion could cause harm to human subjects whether participant is on or off study (Note: This would include any Unanticipated adverse device effects and both on-site and off-site adverse events that are unexpected and related.) - c.
 An accidental or unintentional change (protocol violation) to the IRB-approved protocol that increases risk or decreases benefit, affects the participant's rights, safety, welfare, affects the integrity of the data, or has the potential to occur again.
-(NOTE: Any protocol violation that does not meet this definition should be reported with the next continuing review.)
+(NOTE: Any protocol violation that does not meet this definition should be reported with the next continuing review.) - d.
+Any deviation from the protocol taken without prior IRB review to eliminate apparent immediate hazard to a research participant - e.
+(NOTE: For all other deviations, the Investigator must submit an modification to the IRB and receive written approval prior to implementation of any change to the protocol.) - f.
+Any publication in the literature, safety monitoring report including a Data and Safety Monitoring Report, interim result or other finding that indicates an unexpected change to the risk/benefit ratio of the research (Examples include MedWatch reports indicating a lower rate of response to a treatment than expected, or that a side effect is more frequent or severe than expected, or a publication showing that an arm of study is of no therapeutic value.)

-- e.
-Any deviation from the protocol taken without prior IRB review to eliminate apparent immediate hazard to a research participant - f.
-(NOTE: For all other deviations, the Investigator must submit an modification to the IRB and receive written approval prior to implementation of any change to the protocol.) - g.
-Any publication in the literature, safety monitoring report including a Data and Safety Monitoring Report, interim result or other finding that indicates an unexpected change to the risk/benefit ratio of the research (Examples include MedWatch reports indicating a lower rate of response to a treatment than expected, or that a side effect is more frequent or severe than expected, or a publication showing that an arm of study is of no therapeutic value.) - h.
-A breach in confidentiality that may involve risk to a participant or others (Examples include the loss of a laptop computer on which subject identifies are stored or inadvertent loss study records) - i.
-Any Complaint of a participant that indicates an unanticipated risk - j.
-Incarceration of a participant if study was not previously reviewed with the anticipation of enrolling prisoners (NOTE: No further interactions may occur with the participant until reviewed by IRB Prisoner Representative.) - k.
-Change in FDA labeling or withdrawal from marketing of a drug, device, or biologic used in a research protocol - I. Restrictions, suspension or termination of study by the Sponsor, Principal Investigator, Funding Source, regulatory body, or institutional administration. - m.
-Notifications of pending audits or inquiries by external bodies (e.g. - n.
+- g.
+A breach in confidentiality that may involve risk to a participant or others (Examples include the loss of a laptop computer on which subject identifies are stored or inadvertent loss study records) - h.
+Any Complaint of a participant that indicates an unanticipated risk - i.
+Incarceration of a participant if study was not previously reviewed with the anticipation of enrolling prisoners (NOTE: No further interactions may occur with the participant until reviewed by IRB Prisoner Representative.) - j.
+Change in FDA labeling or withdrawal from marketing of a drug, device, or biologic used in a research protocol - k.
+Restrictions, suspension or termination of study by the Sponsor, Principal Investigator, Funding Source, regulatory body, or institutional administration. - 1.
+Notifications of pending audits or inquiries by external bodies (e.g. - m.
 Sponsor, FDA, NCI or NIH).
 This includes any communication that questions the conduct of the research or suggests an impending inquiry, audit or investigation.
 It does not include notice of any routine monitoring visits.
-NOTE: The PI must inform the IRB through ARIA and provide a copy of the notification to the Office of Research Compliance. - Any other event that in the opinion of the investigators was unexpected, caused harm or placed a person at increased risk of harm (regardless of the seriousness of the harm) and is related to the research procedures - 2) The Investigator is required to report any of the unanticipated problems listed above to the IRB even after the participant has completed the study or has withdrawn from the study until the study is closed in the IRB files.
+NOTE: The PI must inform the IRB through ARIA and provide a copy of the notification to the Office of Research Compliance. - n.
+Any other event that in the opinion of the investigators was unexpected, caused harm or placed a person at increased risk of harm (regardless of the seriousness of the harm) or is related to the research procedures - 2) The Investigator is required to report any of the unanticipated problems listed above to the IRB even after the participant has completed the study or has withdrawn from the study until the study is closed in the IRB files.

-Investigator's Reporting Process for Unanticipated Problems involving Risks to Participants or Others to the UAMS IRB
+Investigator's Reporting Process for the above problems to the UAMS IRB